Pros and Cons of GAN Evaluation Measures: New Developments: Introduction

-IS does not capture intra-class diversity, is insensitive to the prior distribution over labels, is very sensitive to the model parameters and implementations~\cite{barratt2018note}, and requires a large sample size to be reliable.
 FID has been widely adopted because of its consistency with human inspection and sensitivity to small changes in the real distribution (\eg slight blurring or small artifacts in synthesized images).
-Unlike IS, FID can detect intra-class mode collapse\footnote{Mode collapse happens when a generator produces data from only a few modes of the target distribution, thus failing to generate diverse enough outputs.
-Please see \url{https://wandb.ai/authors/DCGAN-ndb-test/reports/Measuring-Mode-Collapse-in-GANs--VmlldzoxNzg5MDk}}.
+FID, unlike IS, can detect intra-class mode collapse\footnote{Mode collapse happens when a generator produces data from only a few modes of the target distribution, thus failing to generate diverse enough outputs.
+Please see \href{https://wandb.ai/authors/DCGAN-ndb-test/reports/Measuring-Mode-Collapse-in-GANs--VmlldzoxNzg5MDk}{here}.}.
 The Gaussian assumption in FID calculation, however, might not hold in practice.
 A major drawback with FID is its high bias.
 The sample size to calculate FID has to be large enough (usually above 50K).
-Smaller sample sizes can lead to over-estimating the actual FID~\cite{chong2020effectively}.
-While single-value metrics like IS and FID successfully capture many aspects of the generator, they lump quality and diversity evaluation and are therefore not ideal for diagnostic purposes.
-Further, they continue to have a blind spot for image quality~\cite{karras2019style}.
+Smaller sample sizes can lead to over-estimation of the actual FID~\citep{chong2020effectively}.

+While single-value metrics like IS and FID successfully capture many aspects of the generator, they lump quality and diversity evaluation and are therefore not ideal for diagnostic purposes (Precision-Recall addresses this shortcoming).
+Further, they continue to have a blind spot for image quality~\citep{karras2019style}.

-Another popular approach to evaluate GANs is manual inspection.
-While it can directly tell us about the image quality, it is limited in assessing sample diversity.
-It is also subjective as the reviewer may incorporate her own biases and opinions.
-Further, it requires knowledge of what is realistic and what is not for the target domain (which might be hard to learn in some domains) and is constrained by the number of images that can be reviewed in a reasonable time.
+Another popular approach to evaluate GANs is manual inspection (\eg~\cite{denton2015deep,zhou2019hype}).
+While this approach can directly tell us about the image quality, it is limited in assessing sample diversity.
+It is also subjective as the reviewers may incorporate their own biases and opinions.
+It also requires knowledge of what is realistic and what is not for the target domain which might be hard to learn in some domains (\eg medical domain\footnote{For example, to tell whether a GAN can generate X-rays with pneumonia in them, it is better to ask doctors rather than Amazon Mechanical Turk workers!}).
+Further, it is constrained by the number of images that can be reviewed in a reasonable time prohibiting its usage during model development.
+Finally, due to the subtle differences in experimental protocols (\eg user interface design, fees, duration), it is often difficult to replicate the results across different publications.